Kylian-Mallet/directory-boilerplate/README.md

 ## Content Structure

 Content is written in MDX format with frontmatter metadata.
-Create new `.mdx` files in the `src/content` directory:
+Create new `.mdx` files in the `content` directory at the project root:

 ```mdx
 ---